 Mindfulness boosts your self-awareness

 Self-awareness is key to maintaining good health.
 Knowing your body allows you to quickly feel when something isn’t right.
-Whether it’s an illness coming on or an unusual pain in the body, being self-aware enables you to assess your health and know when it’s time to see a doctor or seek out other healing avenues.
-Be mindful and listen to your body – it will tell you when you need rest, hydration or nutrients.
-Get in the habit of being mindful with your body and you’ll be well on your way to good health.
+Whether its an illness coming on or unusual pain in the body, being self-aware enables you to assess your health and know when its time to see a doctor or seek out other healing avenues.
+Be mindful and listen to your body it will tell you when you need rest, hydration or nutrients.
+Get in the habit of being mindful of your body and you’ll be well on your way to good health.
 Tip: start a health journal.

 Mindfulness helps you connect to your breath